• Skip to primary navigation

 This salad consists mainly of fresh and juicy tomatoes, onions, and green peppers.
 The quality of the tomatoes is extremely important and they should be packed with flavor, just like with the shepherd salad.
 This is why this salsa is mostly made in the summer when tomatoes are at their most flavorful.

-Turkish Sumac Onions Recipe
+3. Sumac Onions

 Can you think of anything better than a fresh sumac onion salad?
-This is another delicious staple at kebab restaurants and is almost always added as sides for shish kabobs.
+This is another delicious staple especially at kebab restaurants and is almost always added as sides for shish kebabs.
 You will also see that it is often added to kebab sandwiches or wraps to make them more filling and add more flavor.

 This fresh salad gets most of its flavor from the sumac, a traditional south-eastern Turkish spice, where we are from.
 It gives the salad a mild lemony flavor and helps balance out the spiciness of the red onions.